 No matter how you mix up your Manhattan, you will find that it's an ideal drink for any occasion.
 It is perfect for a dinner party and pairs nicely with a great variety of foods.
 It's also a fantastic drink for a casual night with friends.

-- Pour the ingredients into a mixing glass with ice cubes.
+Pour the whiskey, sweet vermouth, and bitters into a mixing glass with ice cubes.

-- Strain into a chilled cocktail glass.
+Strain into a chilled cocktail glass.

-- Garnish with the cherry.
+Garnish with the cherry.
+Serve and enjoy.

 How Strong Is a Manhattan?

+The Manhattan is not a light cocktail.
+It is a very liquor-forward cocktail because it includes alcohol alone and is diluted with just a small amount of water during preparation.
 Assuming that an 80 proof whiskey is used, the average Manhattan is around 30 percent ABV (60 proof).
 This is just slightly weaker than a straight shot of that same whiskey, so take it easy with this one.